 A car journey may not always be a pleasant experience.
 But, now, there are several gadgets and technologies available that make driving a safer, less taxing, and a more enjoyable experience.

 Technological advancements have been taking place in multiple sectors and the automotive industry has a track record in always taking innovation to the next level.
 It is progressing so fast that each year there is something new for us to experience or to consider.
-Cars today are designed using several innovative technologies that assist in keeping us safer and make driving experiences easier.
+Auto parts today are designed using several innovative technologies that assist in keeping us safer and make driving experiences easier.

 1. Blind Spot Monitor